carboclan/pm/research/DeFi.WTF_Agenda.md

   - Chasing Yield across DeFi, what are the best strategies

 ### 5. Inception or Deception?
 13:30-14:30 //Stream of talks
-  - The Onramp: KYCed Volume vs. Permissionless Volume, and what's trending in DeFi UI?
+  - **The Onramp**: KYCed Volume vs. Permissionless Volume, and what's trending in DeFi UI?
-  - DeFi Product-Market-Fit: Institutions v.s.
-Retail v.s.
-Bots?
+  - **Product-Market-Fit**: Institutions v.s.
+Retail, Human v.s.
+Bots v.s.
+Other Smart Contracts?
-  - DeFi Mechanism Design: Design Principles and trade offs in Decentralization
+  - **Mechanism Design**: Design Principles and trade offs in Decentralization
-  - DeFi Gamification vs. DeFi Games vs. DeFi in Games
+  - **Gamification**: DeFi Games vs. DeFi in Games
-  - The Killer Use Case: Can double-digit rates last, borrower/lender dilema
+  - **Killer User Case**: Can double-digit rates last, borrower/lender dilema
   - Road to Under-Collateralization

 ### 6. Internet of Blockchains 15:00-16:00 //Stream of talks